 Explanation in the context of existing research

 Our results are in line with those of two recent studies but with some differences 8,9.
 In a MR analysis, including ~400,000 individuals from UKBiobank, a GRS-BMI resulted to be associated to BP (beta [95%CI]: 0.19 [0.18,0.21] for SBP and 0.27 [0.26,0.29] for DBP) and to hypertension prevalence (OR [95%CI]: 1.10 [1.07,1.12]) of the same order of magnitude of the results we found in the MDC 8.
 Also, the association of genetic component of body fat and VAT with hypertension, that we found in the MDC, is consistent with a previous MR performed in UK Biobank 6,9; despite we used BMI instead of VAT as exposure trait.
-Even if the causal association of the instrumental variable GRS-WHR with BP/hypertension is reported in a previous study8, the magnitude of the association is much higher in our samples.
+Even if the association of the instrumental variable GRS-WHR with BP/hypertension is reported in a previous study8, the magnitude of the association is much higher in our samples.

 A reason for such a difference in magnitude is not clear.
 Differences between the two samples in age (slightly lower in the UK-Biobank respect to the MDC), ethnicity (more homogeneous in the MDC), distribution of sex (higher prevalence of females in the MDC), and adiposity and BP traits (obesity is more prevalent in the UK-Biobank but hypertension in the MDC) can be postulated as a partial explanation.